kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_slicing_filtering_1d.md

 v(i) = \dfrac{p(i+1) - p(i-1)}{t(i+1) - t(i-1)}
 $$

-Write a program of only two lines that calculates the speed of the object.
+Write a program of only 1 to 2 lines that calculates the speed of the object.
 Then, plot the velocity and position on a same figure to check your result.

 :::{tip}
 Due to the calculation of speed that requires position values before and after the current sample, the velocity array will be 2 values shorter than the position array.